 IN AN EFFORT TO ENSURE THE SAFETY OF OUR GUESTS, STUDENTS, AND STAFF, THE BARRY ART MUSEUM IS CLOSED TO THE PUBLIC DUE TO THE COVID-19 PANDEMIC.
 THE MUSEUM'S PUBLIC PROGRAMS WILL BE CONVERTED TO A VIRTUAL FORMAT FOR THE DURATION OF THE PANDEMIC.

 We all need community!
 Join our casual virtual maker show-and-tell via zoom, conceived of as an opportunity to come meet other thinkers, makers, and doers.
 If you are a creative, this is for YOU.
 You get 2 minutes and 5 slides.
-It's quick, it's fun, it's designed to help you learn who else is shacked up in their garage furiously painting, sculpting, making photographs or whittling wood during quarantine.
-Open to all mediums of expression music, writing, yoga, architecture, glass, you name it.
-To participate, just have your five images loaded on your computer, and share your screen when it is your turn~ at the end we will have a communal Q&A and connect artists across the Barry Art Museum community.
+It's quick, it's fun, it's designed to help you learn who else is shacked up in their garage furiously painting, sculpting, making photographs or whittling wood.
+Open to all mediums of expression architecture, glass, drawing, sculpture etc. To participate, just have your five images loaded on your computer, and share your screen when it is your turn~ at the end we will have a communal Q&A and connect artists across the Barry Art Museum community.

 BIO: Moderated by Charlotte Potter Kasic, Manager of Education and Engagement at the Barry Art Museum.
 Charlotte is an Artist, Designer and Educator whose artistic practice centers around connecting people and facilitating collaboration.
 A pioneer in the field of Performance Glass blowing, Charlotte was the founding Programming Director at the Chrysler Museum of Art.
 She has been exhibited in Museums and galleries internationally and is in numerous public and private collections.